 In her back-and-forth with the Graton resident, Hopkins pushes back on the constituent's "personal opinion" about what is a park and what isn't—by expressing her personal view that, as a parent who uses the county trails, they're parkland.

 Hopkins also charges in a letter to a Graton supporter of the business that the applicants improperly lobbied an elected official after submitting their application.
-She says the applicants approached Supervisor Shirlee Zane for her support in the lobby of the supervisor's chambers.

 In her letter to the Graton constituent, which was provided to the Bohemian by the applicant's lawyer, Hadas Alterman, Hopkins suggests that the constituent Google the term "behested donations"—legal but ethically dodgy donations made to elected officials that are monitored by the California Fair Political Practices Commission.
 The implication is that Hopkins has accused the applicants of trying to bribe an elected official, which, in a phone interview, Hopkins vigorously denies.
 "I'm doing no such thing."

 Hopkins says her concern is that the applicants offered Zane a gift of pumpkins.
 The supervisor says she questions the timing of anyone lobbying an elected official coupled "with some kind of an offer of some kind of gift, even if well-intentioned."